 Garlic is an easy crop to grow with high reward.
 At Sprouts, we sell bulk and packaged garlic heads in the Spring and Fall.
 Garlic is most commonly planted in the fall, and harvested in mid summer.
 Planting in the fall gives a cold period that can improve flavor as well as time for the garlic establish roots resulting in bigger heads of garlic come summer.
-When planting garlic plant each individual clove 3" deep with the pointy side facing up.
+When planting garlic, plant each individual clove 3" deep with the pointy sides facing up.
 That being said, Garlic is still successful when planted in the spring.
 Plant as soon as the ground is workable, Wyomings cooler springs will usually give it that cold period that garlic requires.
 Plant in an area of full sun, with consistent even moisture.
 Spring garlic will usually have smaller cloves with a more mild flavor.
 Garlic is ready to harvest when the leaves around the base begin to brown, Spring garlic will usually be ready to harvest late summer or early fall.
 We carry three types of Garlic at Sprouts.

 TYPES OF GARLIC